Xestia intermedia (Kononenko, 1981)

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

 Xestia intermedia is an extremely rarely collected subarctic and alpine moth that has been found once in northern British Columbia in our region.
 It is uniform light blue-gray with thin black lines and spots.
-It is small to medium size (FW length 14 - 17 mm) with a rounded wing shape.
+It is small to medium-sized (FW length 14 - 17 mm) with a rounded forewing shape.
 The color is even light blue-gray, with warm red tints in the reniform and claviform spots in some specimens.
-The antemedial line is irregular and thicker than the postmedial line whichi is deeply scalloped between the veins.
+The antemedial line is irregular and thicker than the postmedial line which is deeply scalloped between the veins.
 The position of the subterminal line is indicated by a series of black wedge-shaped marks.
 The orbicular spot is small and round.
 The reniform is incomplete anteriorly and posteriorly.
 The claviform spot is small to medium-sized.
 The hindwing is light yellow-gray with a dark marginal band and pale fringe.
 The head and thorax match the forewing.
 The male antenna is biserrate.